neural-fit/neuralfit/README.md

 <p align="center"><a href="https://badge.fury.io/py/neuralfit"><img src="https://badge.fury.io/py/neuralfit.svg" alt="PyPI version" height="18"></a><a href="https://github.com/mkenney/software-guides/blob/master/STABILITY-BADGES.md#alpha">    <img height=18 src="https://img.shields.io/badge/stability-alpha-33bbff.svg" alt="Alpha"></a></p>

-NeuralFit is a simple neuro-evolution for Python with an API that is similar to the [Keras](https://keras.io/) library.
+NeuralFit is a simple neuro-evolution library for Python with an API that is similar to the [Keras](https://keras.io/) library.
 You can train models with evolution instead of backpropagation in just a few lines of codes.
 You can also export evolved models to Keras so you can use them in your existing environments without changing a thing.
 For more information, please visit https://neuralfit.net/. <b>🐛 NeuralFit is currently in the alpha phase and being developed rapidly, expect many bugs and crashes.</b>

 ## Installation
 You can install NeuralFit via `pip`.
 Note that currently only Python 3.7, 3.8, 3.9 and 3.10 are supported with the latest version of [NumPy](https://numpy.org/) installed.
 Furthermore, NeuralFit can be installed on `x86_64` machines with Windows or Linux installed (although not all Linux distributions are supported).